Are you spending your marketing budget as effectively as you could be?

 Marketing Manager at Kernel

-Here's what to know about using this marketing budget template:
+Here's what to know about using this marketing budget calculator:

 - It uses Binet and Field’s 60/40 methodology to save you the time of doing the calculations by hand.